 The other option is to hire in-home senior care directly.
 Some people find home care aides and providers through recommendations from friends.
 A popular way to search for help is using Care.com, the largest online marketplace for finding and managing care.
 Care.com has thousands of caregiver profiles in the United States, and around the world.
-Beyond its size, Care.com has an A+ rating from the Better Business Bureau (which is important to me), and was founded by an awesome female CEO (also important to me!).
+Beyond its size, Care.com has a B rating from the Better Business Bureau and was founded by an awesome female CEO (which is important to me!).

 Caregiver profiles include photos, reviews from past clients, education level, services offered and some limited verifications – you also have the option to request a background check on providers anytime as a Care.com Premium member.

 Care.com is also a platform where you can find qualified nannies, babysitters, petsitters, housecleaners and more.
 Join Care.com free, or get 20% off premium memberships with coupon code JOINCARE20 now >>

 Pros of directly hiring a private in-home senior care help